DIPlib/diplib/changelogs/diplib_next.md

   *NumPy* array, which should make it easier to mix calls to *DIPlib* and *scikit-image* in the same program.
 Note that this also causes positive angles to be counter-clockwise instead of clockwise.

+- Added the `@` and `@=` operators for `dip.Image` objects.
+These apply matrix multiplication if both operands are non-scalar images.
+That is, the vector or matrix at each pixel is multiplied by the vector or matrix at the corresponding pixel in the other operand.
+The two image's tensor dimensions must be compatible.
+If one of the operands is a scalar image, the normal element-wise multiplication is applied.
+One of the operands can be a single pixel (a list of numbers).

 ### Changed functionality

 - Operators overloaded for `dip.Image` objects can use lists of numbers as a second argument, which